Security-Onion-Solutions/securityonion-docs/alienvault-otx.rst

    google.com[literal tab]Intel::DOMAIN[literal tab]Test-Google-Intel[literal tab]https://google.com[literal tab]T

-As long as our syntax is correct, we should not need to restart Bro.
+As long as our syntax is correct, we should not need to restart Zeek.
 We can check for errors in ``/nsm/bro/logs/current/reporter.log``.

 Let's see if we can get an intel hit by doing the following: